The engineering sector is growing both locally and nationally, and is a government priority area.

 Electrical and Electronic

 This course is designed to provide highly specialist, work-related qualifications in a range of vocational engineering sectors.
 Learners will gain the knowledge, understanding and skills that they need to prepare for employment, or enter higher education.

 The course is suitable for school leavers with good academic GCSE results, but can also appeal to adult learners with equivalent qualifications or industrial experience on a part-time day basis.

-Five GCSEs, grades A to C (or equivalent) including English and maths.
+Five GCSEs, grades A*-C (9-4) including English and maths.

 Physics is desirable but not essential.